aspose-html/Aspose.HTML-Documentation/content/java/converting-between-formats/epub-converter/convert-epub-to-pdf/_index.md

 Aspose.HTML for Java provides various types of output formats for rendering operations.
 Some of these formats produce a single output file (for instance PDF, {{%XPS%}}), others create multiple files (Image formats JPG, PNG, etc.).
 {{% /alert %}}

-The example below shows how to implement and use the your own *MemoryStreamProvider* in the application:
+The following example demonstrates how to implement and use a custom *MemoryStreamProvider* in your Java application:

 {{< highlight java >}}